Sakkari stops 2020 champ Swiatek's French Open streak in QFs - WTMJ

 AP Sports Writer

+This is only the second time in the professional era that there has been four first-time semifinalists at any major tournament, according to the WTA.
+It also happened at the 1978 Australian Open.

-Sakkari, who is from Greece, and Krejcikova, who is from the Czech Republic, are both 25.
+Sakkari, who can become Greece’s first Grand Slam singles champion, and Krejcikova, who is from the Czech Republic, are both 25.
 Each has won only one tour-level title.
 Neither had been past the fourth round at a major until now.

+Sakkari lost her first seven third-round Slam matches, which raised some doubts that have since been erased.

+“I thought about it a lot of times — that maybe that was my ceiling, and I could not get any higher in the rankings, playing better in tournaments,” she said.
+“But this year I proved (to) myself that I’m actually playing really good.”

-Swiatek, a 20-year-old from Poland who has looked untouchable on clay, jumped out to a 2-0 lead, but then Sakkari took over, collecting eight of 10 games.
+Swiatek, a 20-year-old from Poland who has looked untouchable on clay, jumped out to a 2-0 lead.
+But then Sakkari took over, winning eight of 10 games.
 When Sakkari smacked a backhand winner down the line to close a 15-stroke point that claimed the first set, she leaned over and punched the air with her right fist.

 That ended Swiatek’s set streak at Roland Garros, which dated to the beginning of last year’s tournament, when she dropped only 28 games in all.
 She’d only lost 20 games this year through four matches.

-But Sakkari, who beat 2020 French Open runner-up Sofia Kenin in straight sets in her previous match, used clean strokes — accumulating 26 winners, nine more than her opponent — and a strategy of serving to Swiatek’s forehand to gain control.
+But Sakkari used clean strokes — accumulating 26 winners, nine more than her opponent — and a strategy of serving to Swiatek’s forehand to gain control.

+“Obviously I know I can play better than today,” Swiatek said.
+“Everybody has seen that.”

 Down 2-0 in the second set, Swiatek took a medical timeout and left the court with a trainer, returning with her upper right leg taped.
 During the break, Sakkari tried to stay warm by hopping and skipping side-to-side behind the baseline and did not lose a beat when play resumed.